thegetty/mummy-portraits-2/transmittal-text/markdown/21-Bibliography-APPEAR2-TR.md

 id: Marvelia 2019

 full: Maravelia, Alicia.
 2019.
-“The Conception of the Cosmic Egg in the Ancient Egyptian and in the Orphic Cosmovision.” *The Oriental Studies* (83): 33–34.
+“The Conception of the Cosmic Egg in the Ancient Egyptian and in the Orphic Cosmovision.” *The Oriental Studies* (83): 25–52.

-id: Matheson N.D.
+id: Matheson 2022

-full: Matheson, Susan. n.d.
+full: Matheson, Susan.
+2022.
 “Individuality and Old Age in the Painted Funerary Portraits of Roman Egypt.”
 Harvard Art Museums.
 Accessed December 29, 2024. <https://harvardartmuseums.org/tour/770/slide/12398>.

 id: Mathews 2016